Skip to content

 Overview

 Pinealon is a synthetic tripeptide bioregulator originally developed by the Khavinson Institute to target the central nervous system and brain tissue.
 It functions by interacting directly with cellular DNA to promote the repair and regeneration of neurons, potentially mitigating the effects of oxidative stress and aging.
-Researchers study the Pinealon peptide for its promising applications in neuroprotection, cognitive enhancement, and the regulation of circadian rhythms and sleep cycles.
+Researchers study the Pinealon peptide for its promising applications in neuroprotection, cognitive enhancement, and the regulation of circadian rhythms.

 Potential Benefits

-• Neuroprotection: Research indicates Pinealon may protect brain cells from oxidative stress and hypoxia by stimulating cellular repair mechanisms.
+• Neuroprotection: Research indicates the Pinealon peptide may protect brain cells from oxidative stress and hypoxia by stimulating cellular repair mechanisms and reducing apoptosis (Khavinson et al., 2012).

-• Cognitive Enhancement: Animal studies suggest the peptide improves memory, focus, and learning capacity by promoting neurogenesis and synaptic plasticity.
+• Cognitive Enhancement: Animal studies suggest this bioregulator improves memory, focus, and learning capacity by promoting neurogenesis and synaptic plasticity in the central nervous system.

-• Sleep Regulation: Pinealon is investigated for its ability to normalize circadian rhythms and improve sleep quality by modulating pineal gland function.
+• Sleep Regulation: Pinealon is investigated for its ability to normalize circadian rhythms and improve sleep quality by modulating pineal gland function and melatonin pathways.

-• Anti-Aging Properties: By interacting with DNA to regulate gene expression, this bioregulator may slow cellular senescence in central nervous system tissues.
+• Anti-Aging Properties: By interacting with DNA to regulate gene expression, this peptide may slow cellular senescence and preserve functional capacity in aging brain tissues.

-• Mood Stabilization: Preliminary evidence points to potential benefits in reducing symptoms of depression and anxiety through the balancing of neurotransmitter levels.
+• Mood Stabilization: Preliminary evidence points to potential benefits in reducing symptoms of depression and anxiety through the balancing of neurotransmitter levels and reduction of neuroinflammation.

 Side Effects